I am a fully qualified integrative counsellor, therapist and a graduate psychologist. I am also a Counselling tutor.

+I am an ICO registered practitioner.
 I abide by the ethical framework of the BACP (British Association of Counsellors and Psychotherapists) and of the BPS (British Psychological Society), which means that I am committed to continual professional development and regular supervision to ensure I can offer excellence in my practice.
 I am a Registered Member of BACP and a graduate member of BPS.

 My qualifications include a BSc (Hons) in Philosophy and Educational Science from the University of Salamanca, a beautiful university town in Spain.
 I specialised in Counselling Studies and Special Needs, and gained some experience in the use of psychometric tests and assessments in a psycho-educational multidisciplinary team at a secondary school.
 I also worked and co-founded a drop-in support centre for young people in a deprived area of Salamanca.